ats-tandjoeng7/bikesharing/README.md

 **Fig. 6 User Trips by Gender by Weekday**

 ## Summary
 All deliverables have been crafted and analyzed according to the assignment requirements, including code refactoring, quality assurance for ensuring accurate results, more descriptive field labels, better usability, and optimized dashboard performance.
-I hope users and stakeholders will be able to benefit from our visualizations online <a href="https://public.tableau.com/app/profile/s.tandjoeng/viz/bikesharing_visualizations_16701338840620/NYCCitiBikeStory?publish=yes" target="_blank" title="Link to NYC Citi Bike Story">Bike Sharing Visualizations</a> and explore our analysis results before drawing the final conclusions.
+I hope users and stakeholders will be able to benefit from our visualizations online <a href="https://public.tableau.com/app/profile/s.tandjoeng/viz/bikesharing_visualizations_16701338840620/NYCCitiBikeStory?publish=yes" target="_blank" title="Link to NYC Citi Bike Story">Bike Sharing Visualizations</a> and easily explore our analysis summary and story before drawing the final conclusions.

 To better understand the demographic of users and which gender or generation groups the bike sharing businesses should target to boost the bike utilization, I further created custom groups based on Birth Year of our users and conducted visualizations with fixed ranges of *Number of Trips* to better crunch the dataset as demonstrated in Fig. 7.
 The chart and filter we embedded in Fig. 7 was part of my suggestions for future analysis.
 It significantly helped us understand the demographic of bike sharing users and users' gender gaps at once.
 - More than 80% of users were annual subscribers.
 - Users were approximately 65% male, 25% female, and 10% other genders.
 Male users were the top users of bike sharing service, including the length of bike utilization, across all generations except for Gen X.
-- Gen Y (Millenials) were the most frequent users overall regardless of gender, though *UNKNOWN* gender users were top in the random customer usertype.
+- Gen Y (Millennials) were the most frequent users overall regardless of gender, though *UNKNOWN* gender users were top in the random customer usertype.
 - *UNKNOWN* gender category was mainly from those users belonged to Gen X because they might have opted for not reporting, though we do not know why Gen X was not providing their gender information in most cases.

 ![Fig. 7](./Data/GenerationAndGenderBreakdownPerUsertype.png 'Fig. 7 Generation and Gender Breakdown per Usertype')\